mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group, as well as signing to authenticate the sender.

-In most of the protocol, messages are handled in the form of MLSAuthenticatedContent objects.
+In most of the protocol, messages are handled in the form of AuthenticatedContent objects.
 These structures contain the content of the message itself as well as information to authenticate the sender (see
 {{content-authentication}}).
-The additional protections required to transmit these messages over an untrusted channel (group membership authentication or AEAD encryption) are added by encoding the MLSAuthenticatedContent as an MLSPlaintext or MLSCiphertext message, which can then be sent as an MLSMessage.
+The additional protections required to transmit these messages over an untrusted channel (group membership authentication or AEAD encryption) are added by encoding the AuthenticatedContent as an PublicMessage or PrivateMessage message, which can then be sent as an MLSMessage.
-Likewise, these protections are enforced (via membership verification or AEAD decryption) when decoding an MLSPlaintext or MLSCiphertext into an MLSAuthenticatedContent object.
+Likewise, these protections are enforced (via membership verification or AEAD decryption) when decoding an PublicMessage or PrivateMessage into an AuthenticatedContent object.

-MLSCiphertext represents a signed and encrypted message, with protections for both the content of the message and related metadata.
-MLSPlaintext represents a message that is only signed, and not encrypted.
-Applications MUST use MLSCiphertext to encrypt application messages and SHOULD use MLSCiphertext to encode handshake messages, but MAY transmit handshake messages encoded as MLSPlaintext objects in cases where it is necessary for the Delivery Service to examine such messages.
+PrivateMessage represents a signed and encrypted message, with protections for both the content of the message and related metadata.
+PublicMessage represents a message that is only signed, and not encrypted.
+Applications MUST use PrivateMessage to encrypt application messages and SHOULD use PrivateMessage to encode handshake messages, but MAY transmit handshake messages encoded as PublicMessage objects in cases where it is necessary for the Delivery Service to examine such messages.

 ~~~ tls